-Not just random - try to relate your melodic contours (or have rap threads) Two different sections minimum, probably three.
+Not just random - try to relate your melodic contours (or have rap threads)

+Two or more sections.

 Write it down in a way that would help someone else.

 You'll need to make a recording, either at home or back at school, AND get that recording to your teacher.